 Fractionation of peptides

-Separation of peptides based on their isoelectric points was performed using the Agilent 3100 OFFGEL Fractionator in combination with Immobiline IPG strips, pH 3-10.
+To increase proteome coverage of the haptenated peptide digests, the samples were separated into 12 fractions based on their isoelectric points.
+This was performed using the Agilent 3100 OFFGEL Fractionator in combination with 13cm Immobiline IPG strips, pH 3-10.
 100 µg peptide samples were made up to a final volume of 1.4 mL with a 1:50 solution of IPG buffer, pH 3-10 (GE Life Sciences, Buckinghamshire, UK) diluted in 5% Glycerol.
 Peptides were focussed for 20 kVh at a maximum current of 50 µA and a maximum power of 200 mW.

-Following fractionation, the samples were collected and acidified by adding 10 µL of solvent containing 10% TFA.
+Each fraction was collected and acidified by adding 10 µL of solvent containing 10% TFA.
 Each acidified fraction was loaded onto a conditioned C18 reverse-phase Empore Plates (3M, Maplewood, MN), and washed with 20 µL of 0.5% acetic acid.
 Peptides were eluted from the tip using 40 µL of 80% acetonitrile + 0.5% acetic acid.
 Samples were lyophilised using a vacuum concentrator to 6 µL and mixed with 6 µL of 2% acetonitrile + 1% TFA.

 LC-MS analysis

 10 µL of the fractionated sample was loaded onto a reverse phase trap column (Symmetry C18, 5 µm, 180 µm x 20mm, Waters Corporation, Milford, MA), at a trapping rate of 5 µL/min and washed for 10 min with buffer A prior to the analytical nanoscale LC separation using a C18 reversed phase column (HSS T3, 1.8 µm, 200mm x 75µm, Waters).
 The eluted peptides were fractionated over a 90 min linear gradient from 1% acetonitrile + 0.1% formic acid to 60 % acetonitrile + 0.1% formic acid, at a flow rate of 300 nL/min.
-Eluted samples were sprayed directly into a Synapt G2-S mass spectrometer (Waters Corporation, Wilmslow, UK) operating in HDMSE mode.
+Eluted samples were sprayed directly into a Synapt G2-S mass spectrometer (Waters Corporation, Wilmslow, UK) operating in the data independent High Definition Mass Spectrometry (HDMSE) mode.
 Data were acquired from 50 to 2000 m/z using alternate low and high collision energy (CE) scans.
 Low CE was 5 V and elevated CE was ramped from 15 to 40 V. Ion mobility was implemented prior to fragmentation using a wave height of 650 m/s and wave velocity of 40V.
 The lockmass Glu[1]-Fibrinopeptide B ((M+2H)+2, m/z = 785.8426) was infused at a concentration of 100 fmol/µL at a flow rate of 250 nL/min and acquired every 60 s.

 Database searches